utkarshchaudry/basics/README.md

 #### 6. **Conditional (Ternary) Operator**:
    - **Conditional (`?:`)**: Returns one of two values depending on the result of a condition.

-### Example Program
-The following example demonstrates the use of various operators in a C++ program:

 ## Conclusion
 The experiment covered various operators in C++, including arithmetic, relational, logical, bitwise, assignment, increment/decrement, and the conditional operator.
 Understanding and correctly implementing these operators is essential for performing different types of operations and controlling the flow of a C++ program.
 This experiment provided practical knowledge of how these operators work and their applications in a program.